-Get set to tackle Tulum with out Tulum Budget Travel Guide featuring information & prices on accommodation & transport in Tulum Village.
+Get set to tackle Tulum on a budget featuring information & prices on accommodation & transport for backpackers in Tulum Village.

 The first thing to understand about Tulum is that it can be referred to 3 different areas:

 They’re all close to each other but not within walking distance.

 Backpackers like us here at DIY Travel HQ should eat & sleep in Tulum Village.

 Make a trip by taxi or on foot to the Ruins, which gives you access to a gorgeous, yet crowded, section of the Beach.

 * Don’t forget to purchase travel insurance before any trip to Mexico.
 We’ve been using World Nomads for over 10 years.
 It’s the best-value provider we’ve found but there are other important things to consider.
 Check out our post and find out which of our claims were successful or denied.

 Highway 307 runs through the town centre.